netreplica/nrx/README.md

     source "${VENV_DIR}/${PYENV}/bin/activate"
     ```

-2. Run `./ntopex.py` to export a topology graph from NetBox in a Containerlab format: `--output clab`.
+2. Run `./ntopex.py --output clab` to export a topology graph from NetBox in a Containerlab format.
 See [How to configure](#how-to-configure) for details.
 Here is an example of running `ntopex.py` to export a graph for NetBox Site "DM-Albany" from [NetBox Demo](https://demo.netbox.dev) instance:

     ```Shell
     export NB_API_TOKEN='replace_with_valid_API_token'